BlueCannonBall/rustkill/README.md

 # `rustkill`
-A highly accurate and efficient Linux tool for killing Rust programs for.
+A highly accurate and efficient Linux tool for killing Rust programs.

 ## Usage
 ```